-- DUE DATE: This Follow-up Report must be submitted within 90 days of the completion of the initiative. - CONTACT: If you require assistance, contact us at communityinvestments@regina.ca. - SUBMIT: An electronic copy of the report and required attachments to communityinvestments@regina.ca OR mail or deliver to the following address:
+DUE DATE: This Follow-up Report must be submitted within 90 days of the completion of the initiative.

+CONTACT: If you require assistance, contact us at communityinvestments@regina.ca.

+SUBMIT: An electronic copy of the report and required attachments to communityinvestments@regina.ca OR mail or deliver to the following address:

-City of Regina - Community Investments Parks, Recreation & Cultural Services 6th Floor, City Hall, PO Box 1790, Regina SK S4P 3C8
+City of Regina - Community Investments Parks, Recreation & Cultural Services

+6th Floor, City Hall, PO Box 1790, Regina SK S4P 3C8

-- PAYMENT: The final 20 per cent of the approved funding amount is released after the Follow- Up Report has been reviewed and approved by the City. - IMPACT: The City implements an outcomes-based program that is aligned with corporate priorities and built on the principles of accountability and transparency.
+PAYMENT: The final 20 per cent of the approved funding amount is released after the priorities and built on the principles of accountability and transparency.
 The information and performance measurements provided in this follow-up report are shared with the public and reported to City Council to illustrate the impacts/benefits to the community.